ayamflow/Kami-MangaDownloader/README.md

 Kami - Manga Downloader for Mac OS X
 ==================================

+## Kami development is discontinued.
+For alternatives, try MangaRipper or DoujinDownloader (windows only).

 Kami is a Mac OS X application intended to ease the search & download of manga chapters.

 ## Features